-The Group operates a corporate responsibility and sustainability policy at the heart of which lies the desire to meet the demands of its stakeholders in an economically, environmentally and socially responsible way as possible.
-This desire sits at one with the values of our organisation as sustainability not only reduces our costs but also reduces the impact our business has on the environment, and helps ensure a positive long-term future for the communities in which we operate.
+The Group operates a corporate responsibility and sustainability policy which is designed to meet the demands of its stakeholders in as economically, environmentally and socially responsible way as possible in line with the key values of our organisation.

 ENVIRONMENTAL IMPACT & ENERGY

 Our manufacturing sites at Clonmel and Shepton Mallet continue to be accredited with the Environmental Management Standard ISO 14001; the facility at Clonmel also continues to be accredited to the Irish Energy Management Standard IS EN 16001:2009, and works closely with the Sustainable Energy Authority of Ireland (SEAI).
-These standards require us to demonstrate the systematic management of energy leading to a decline in greenhouse gas (GHG) emissions.
-Our facilities at Wellpark and Shepton Mallet continued to meet their regulatory targets in FY2014, and they continue to avail of the UK Government’s small emitters opt out scheme.
-The Gleeson sites are not yet accredited to these standards but have their own environmental management system in place.
-At Clonmel 100% of the electricity provided by our electricity supplier comes from renewable sources.
+Clonmel was reaccredited to the ISO 50001:2011 Energy Management Standard.
+These standards require us to demonstrate the systematic management of energy leading to a decline in GHG emissions.
+The Gleeson sites have their own environmental management system in place, and at Clonmel and Borrisoleigh 100% of the electricity provided by our electricity supplier comes from renewable sources.
+Our environmental management systems at Wellpark are aligned with Clonmel and Shepton Mallet and continued to meet their regulatory targets in FY2015.
+In the UK we continue to avail of the Government’s small emitters opt out scheme.

-In Vermont 40% of our electricity usage comes from renewable sources.
-25% comes from a scheme known as “cow power” which generates electricity from cow manure using methane digestors on dairy farms (and has achieved a reduction in carbon equivalent to planting 1,000 acres of pine forest), and a further 15% of the electricity purchased comes from solar power.
+In Vermont, following the introduction of our new cidery, 10% of our electricity usage was derived from renewable sources, including the “Cow Power” scheme which generates electricity from cow manure using methane digestors on dairy farms (and has achieved a reduction in carbon equivalent to planting 1,000 acres of pine forest), and purchases of electricity from regional solar power projects.

-Between 60% and 70% of the glass used in our bottles is recycled, and this is increasing.
-We have taken part in the Packaging Recycling Group Scotland where, alongside our work with Resource Efficient Scotland, we aim to make further advances in the recycling of packaging.
-This involved a detailed analysis of packaging throughout our supply chain.
+At Wellpark, we introduced shrink wrap packaging which enabled us to reduce the total packaging weight by up to 34%, equating to 568 tonnes of cardboard for the year, and between 60% and 70% of the glass used in our bottles is recycled.
+We continue to participate in the Packaging Recycling Group Scotland where, along with Resource Efficient Scotland, we aim to make further advances in the recycling of packaging after a detailed analysis throughout our supply chain.

 The Group continuously monitors the impact of its operations on the climate and we look to reduce our GHG emissions.
 We assess and manage climate change related risks and opportunities, including the impact on the availability and security of our sources of raw materials, such as aquifers, orchards and maltings.